- Standard power windows and door locks

 Safety and crash-avoidance features

-Savana is equipped with many safety features, including standard head curtain side air bags, which provide a higher level of protection in the event of a side impact or a vehicle rollover.
-Also, Enhanced Technology Glass (ETG), which provides superior occupant retention, is standard on 12- and 15-passenger models.
+Express comes equipped with many safety features, including standard head curtain side air bags, which provide a higher level of protection in the event of a side impact or a vehicle rollover.
+Also, Enhanced Technology Glass (ETG), which provides superior occupant retention, is also standard on 12- and 15-passenger models.

 Additional safety features include: